barryclark/jekyll-now/_posts/2019-8-26-insertionSort.md

 comments: true
 categories: [Study, algorithm]
 tags: [Javascript]
 excerpt: Insertion sort is a basic sorting algorithm.
 Insertion sort iterates over an array, growing a sorted array behind the current location.
 It takes each element from the input and finds the spot, up to the current point, where that element belongs.
-It does this until it gets to the end of the array.
 ---

 ### 문제